cockroachdb/docs/v20.2/create-role.md

 toc: true
 ---

 The `CREATE ROLE` statement creates a new SQL role.
-A role acts as a database user or a group of other roles/users.
+A role acts as a database user or a group of member roles/users.
-There is no distinct "user" entity in CockroachDB, however, a role with the `LOGIN` option enabled may be called a user and can log in to the SQL shell.
+There is no distinct "user" entity in CockroachDB, however, a role with the `LOGIN` option enabled can log in to the SQL shell and is often called a user.

 You can [assign privileges](authorization.html#assign-privileges) to the role and [set other roles as members](grant-roles.html) of the role.
-A role's privileges are inherited by its members, by its members' members ([indirect members](authorization.html#indirect-members)), and so on.
+A role's privileges are inherited by its members, by their members ([indirect members](authorization.html#indirect-members)), and so on.

 {{site.data.alerts.callout_info}}
  `CREATE USER` is equivalent to the statement `CREATE ROLE`, with one exception: `CREATE ROLE` sets the `NOLOGIN` option by default, preventing the new role from being used to log in to the database.
 You can use `CREATE ROLE` and specify the `LOGIN` option to achieve the same result as `CREATE USER`.

  Prior to CockroachDB v20.1, Role-Based Access Control (RBAC) was an enterprise feature, and `CREATE ROLE` created an entity type called a role that was distinct from a user.
-As of v20.1, an updated version of this feature is freely available in CockroachDB core, and for enhanced Postgres compatibility, the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements to refer to a singular entity type.
+As of v20.1, an updated version of this feature is freely available in CockroachDB core, and for enhanced Postgres compatibility, the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements to refer to this new, singular entity type.
 {{site.data.alerts.end}}

 For more information, see the [Authorization](authorization.html) documentation on roles and users.